 - Remove and build your burger.

-- Formed patties and placed on the mesh trays that come with the dehydrator.
+- Create patties with either 1/4 or 1/2 cup of batter, shape, and place on the mesh trays that come with the dehydrator.

 - Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 8+ hours or to your liking.